 Hey, it’s movement, it has a point, and it sounds worthwhile to me.

 Not related to anything, but interesting and I wanted to get this out…

 Based on this study eating before a work out may be detrimental at leat in men.
 The article specifically mentions carbs, but it ma be applicable elsewhere.
 I’m sure there are a variety of reasons for that.

-Please consider supporting this site by CLICKING HERE or the image below whenever you shop Amazon.
+Please consider supporting this Blog by CLICKING HERE whenever you shop Amazon.
 Costs you nothing but sure helps out around here quite a lot.
 Always appreciated.

 Companies wishing to advertise can make arrangements HERE, or to inquire about Sponsored Posts, EMAIL.